The shock of an unexpected lung cancer diagnosis

 En route to her grandson’s birthday party in late 2004, Bobbi Cohen felt what she describes as a “fleeting” pain in her chest.
-She mentioned it to her daughter who, in turn, shared this information with her father-in-law, who was at the party, and also happened to be a physician.
+She mentioned it to her daughter.
+This daugter shared this information with her father-in-law, who was at the party.
+He happened to be a physician.
 Out of an abundance of caution, he suggested Bobbi go to the ER.
 On his advice, she did.

 She relayed her symptoms: that “zing” she had felt in her chest, and some stomach issues over the previous few days.
 Her blood pressure was alarmingly high.
 That, coupled with her stomach complaints, prompted the ER team to order a CT scan of her abdomen.
-Though alarmed, the last thing Bobbi had on her mind was a lung cancer diagnosis.
+Though alarmed, the last thing Bobbi had on her mind was getting an unexpected lung cancer diagnosis.

 Her stomach was clear.
 However, the pathology reported an incidental finding: something in her right lung.
 Bobbi was sent home with instructions to follow up in 6 months or so.
 Her gut told her not to wait that long.

 Fortuitously, Bobbi had an appointment with another physician for an unrelated issue just a few days later.
 While there, she shared the symptoms and scan results of her ER visit.
 This physician referred her to a thoracic surgeon who, in turn, immediately ordered a chest CT.

 The next couple of weeks would prove to be an emotional rollercoaster.
 While the chest CT confirmed the presence of a nodule, it was actually on Bobbi’s left lung – not the right one as had shown up on the stomach CT.
 Bobbi recalls her doctor telling her, “I think you have lung cancer.”
 Because she had none of the symptoms normally associated with lung cancer and had not smoked in over 30 years, Bobbi was floored by the possibility of a lung cancer diagnosis.